nandan-desai-extras/PrivacyBreacher/README.md

 </p>
 <h2 align="center">PrivacyBreacher</h2>

 PrivacyBreacher is an Android app built as a proof of concept for a research article describing the privacy issues in Android.
-This app can access following information from your phone *without requesting any permissions*:
+This app can access the following information from your phone *without requesting any permissions*:

  1. **Screen state of your phone (i.e., when your phone screen goes off/on)**
  2.  **Monitor when you plug-in and remove your phone charger and wired headphones.**